 We’ve also heard from respondents on how productive they were, and how they felt about attending virtual events.
 (Spoiler alert: They know they are valuable, but attendees don’t universally love them because of the wide range in the quality of webcasts.)
 We also have included a different “fun fact” question each week (e.g., the snack foods that were getting respondents through their new working situations).

 We always want to know how ASUG can help.
-See below for both the write-ups and short videos that break down each week’s key results.
+See below for breakdowns of key results.

 Results of the ASUG Pulse Check, Week 9